wlb-tycoon/AuthCRUD_client/README.md

 ### Contributing

 - Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
-- If you have questions about the project, you can reach out to me at lovinhood1015@gmail.com
+- If you have questions about the project, you can reach out to me at @bandit_of_justice in Telegram